lukekorthals/gg-ygap/README.md

 ## Bugs and Feature Requests

-I developed the function for a very specific plot.
+I developed this function for a very specific plot.
 Consequently, there will likely be many bugs and unsatisfied use cases - if you catch any, let me know :)